danieledurante/ProbitSUN/genes_tutorial.md

 })
 ```

-Let us finally calculate the posterior mean of the regression coefficients and the posterior predictive probabilities for the `24` held-out units.
+Let us finally **calculate the posterior mean of the regression coefficients and the posterior predictive probabilities for the `24` held-out units**.
 The quantities are obtained here via Monte Carlo integration using the samples of the posterior and will be used in the performance comparisons with state-of-the-art competitors (see Figures 2 and 3 in the paper).

 ``` r
 # Posterior means via Monte Carlo